 The Lotus flower is often depicted in Chinese architecture and art.

-Also known as Dendranthema morifolium, they are another famous type of flower in China.
+Chrysanthemums are also known as Dendranthema morifolium, they are another famous type of flower in China.
 The Chrysanthemums are often associated with duration and longevity.
 They are also used in the famous chrysanthemum tea.

 They are native to China and tend to bloom in late autumn, and they are a perennial herbaceous plant.